BaseCal: Unsupervised Confidence Calibration via Base Model Signals: Appendix

 \textbf{(5)} \textbf{DACA}.
 DACA \citep{luo2025your} is an unsupervised approach that optimizes a temperature parameter to scale the probability of PoLLM, thereby approximating the probability distribution of the base LLM.
 This probability-level scaling necessitates that both the base LLM and PoLLM produce the \textbf{exact same top-1 token} for a given input, a constraint theoretically proved and empirically analyzed in Section 3 (pp. 4-5) of \citet{luo2025your}.
 This limitation restricts DACA's applicability primarily to multiple-choice tasks, as identical token generation is very rare for base LLM and PoLLM in free-form QA.
 Accordingly, we compare our method with DACA on the MMLU benchmark in the main experiments.
 We utilize the official implementation \citep{luo2025your} and optimize DACA using the same training set employed for our proposed method.

 \textbf{(6)} \textbf{Temperature Scaling}.
 We directly adopt the implementation of temperature scaling from \citet{xia-etal-2025-influences}.
-This is a supervised method that optimizes an optimal temperature parameter to rescale probabilities, thereby minimizing the Expected Calibration Error (ECE).
+This is a supervised method that optimizes an optimal temperature parameter to rescale probabilities, thereby minimizing the negative log-likelihood.
 The training process requires questions and human-labeled answers to determine response correctness.
 In our implementation, we utilize the entire training dataset to optimize the temperature.